daniel17david/-Analytics-Vidhya-Jobathon--February-2022/README.md

 | views | Total views of the videos present in the particular category |
 | engagement\_score | Engagement score of the video for a user |

+## Evaluation Metric:
+The evaluation metric for this competition is r2_score.